graezykev/normalise-your-git-commit-and-push/steps.md

   },
 ```

-Create the **Git Push Hook** configure file named `.husky/pre-push`, and add the NPM script to it.
+Create the **Git Push Hook** configuration file named `.husky/pre-push`, and add the NPM script to it.

 ```sh
 echo "npm run lint:incremental-push" > .husky/pre-push
 ```

-Now this shell script will run every time before your push, no **forced committed** code can pass!
+Now, this Shell script will run every time before your push.
+Your `git push` command will fail if the incremental code doesn't pass the ESLint check, meaning no **force-committed** code can pass through!

 ### Test Incremental Code Linting

-Before making any changes and test the incremental changes since last push, **we need to push the code first**.
+Before making any changes and testing the incremental changes since the last push, **we need to push the code first**.

 ```sh
 git push origin main